resun-c/django-auth0-engine/README.md

 ### HeaderAuthMiddleware

-This middleware is similar to the `SessionAuthMiddleware` except that it authenticates the header and is used for APIs.
+This middleware is like `SessionAuthMiddleware`, but instead of using sessions, it authenticates users based on the Authorization header, making it suitable for API applications.

-To use add this to your `MIDDLEWARE` list:
+To use it, add this to your `MIDDLEWARE` list:

 ```
 'django_auth0_engine.middleware.HeaderAuthMiddleware'